-While you were drinking champagne last night, Russian Jews in the US, Israel and all over the world were celebrating Novy God, a secular, unique and delicious New Year’s Eve tradition.
+While you drink champagne to ring in the New Year, Russian Jews in the US, Israel and all over the world celebrate Novy God, a secular, unique and delicious New Year’s Eve tradition.

 Taking a girls’ trip to Croatia in late spring, Paula was pleasantly surprised to encounter beautiful views and beaches, rich history, fresh fish and even a regal cake that’s perfect for Rosh Hashanah.